BasicsJan 1, 2026

 Why the System Hasn’t Changed Much

 Most payment infrastructure was designed decades ago — optimized for large banks and national networks, not island economies.
+That doesn’t mean it’s broken.
+But it does mean fees are opaque, settlement is slow, merchants have little control, and innovation moves slowly.

 A New Approach to Payments

 New payment systems are emerging that focus on payments only — not lending, speculation, or complex financial products.
+The goal isn’t to replace banks or card networks overnight.
+It’s to give merchants additional options that can reduce unnecessary intermediaries, improve settlement speed, increase transparency, and keep more value circulating locally.

-What This Means for Hawaiʻi Businesses
+What This Means for Hawai\u02BBi Businesses

-Modernizing payment rails is about strengthening Hawaiʻi’s economy — one transaction at a time.
+When merchants retain more of each dollar earned, businesses become more resilient, local hiring increases, and communities benefit from reinvestment.
+Modernizing payment rails is about strengthening Hawai\u02BBi’s economy — one transaction at a time.

 What’s Next

-USD Hawaiʻi is rolling out in phases, starting with early access for local merchants.
+USD Hawai\u02BBi is rolling out in phases, starting with early access for local merchants.
 Participation is optional, transparent, and designed to work alongside existing payment systems.
+Merchants who join early help shape how modern payments evolve in Hawai\u02BBi.

 Join the merchant waitlist to learn more.